MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 For more information about stretched clusters, see [Stretched clusters overview](../concepts/stretched-clusters.md).

-If you’re interested in testing Azure Stack HCI, but have limited or no spare hardware, check out the [Azure Stack HCI Evaluation Guide](https://github.com/Azure/AzureStackHCI-EvalGuide/blob/main/README.md), where we’ll walk you through experiencing Azure Stack HCI using nested virtualization, either in Azure, or on a single physical system on-premises.
+If you’re interested in testing Azure Stack HCI, but have limited or no spare hardware, check out the [Azure Stack HCI Evaluation Guide](https://github.com/Azure/AzureStackHCI-EvalGuide/blob/main/README.md), where we’ll walk you through experiencing Azure Stack HCI using nested virtualization inside an Azure VM.
+Or try the [Create a VM-based lab for Azure Stack HCI](tutorial-private-forest.md) tutorial to create your own private lab environment using nested virtualization on a server of your choice to deploy VMs running Azure Stack HCI for clustering.

 ## Before you begin